 Humpback whales (Megaptera novaeangliae), an endangered species, are seasonal residents of Glacier Bay and frequently feed in lower portions of the Bay including near South Marble Island.
-None of the alternatives would be expected to impact humpback whales as the activities considered in this analysis are ground based and because vessels associated with harvest activities would be required to abide by the requirements of the Glacier Bay National Park and Preserve Vessel Management Plan.
+None of the alternatives would be expected to impact humpback whales as the activities considered in this analysis are ground based and because vessels associated with harvest activities would be required to abide by Glacier Bay National Park vessel regulations.